-After about 4-5 days of travel through the Fallopian tube the fertilized egg, now called 'blastocyst' has reached the uterus.
+After about 4-5 days of travel through the Fallopian tube the fertilized egg, now called 'blastocyst' or embryo has reached the uterus.
 Once it has reached the uterus, it further divides, it starts to attach to the lining of the uterus.
 This is called implantation.

 Some women notice spotting (or slight bleeding) for a very short time around the time of implantation.
 The lining of the uterus gets thicker and the cervix is sealed by a plug of mucus.
 It will stay in place until the baby is ready to be born.